wagood/laralist/README.md

 * Laravel [Pastable Model](https://github.com/elipZis/laravel-pastable-model) Enable your models to regularly cut/copy & paste their data into another table. <!-- eloquent, model -->

+* Laravel [Passwordless Login](https://github.com/grosv/laravel-passwordless-login) A simple, safe magic login link generator for Laravel. <!-- login, password -->

+* [PlanCraft](https://github.com/realrashid/plan-craft) is a powerful Laravel package engineered to revolutionize how you manage subscription plans and features within your Laravel SaaS application.

 * Laravel [Purity](https://github.com/abbasudo/laravel-purity) is an elegant and efficient filtering and sorting package for Laravel, designed to simplify complex data filtering and sorting logic for eloquent queries.
 By simply adding filter() to your Eloquent query, you can add the ability for frontend users to apply filters based on URL query string parameters like a breeze. <!-- eloquent, model, filtering, sorting -->

+* Laravel [Social Link Validator](https://github.com/ageekdev/laravel-social-link-validator).
+You can validate the social profile link by using of this package. <!-- social -->

 * [SpellNumber](https://github.com/rmunate/SpellNumber) is a cool little package to convert words in Laravel easily using the PHP INTL extension to handle the conversions seamlessly.
 ![Supported Laravel Versions](https://img.shields.io/badge/Laravel-8%2B-blue?style=flat-square)
 <!-- intl -->